franky3553/pro3-1/README.md

 7. Fix sintax error in runtime.txt: Python 3.10.4 -> python-3.10.4
 8. Fixing heroku branches specifications: chaos in migrates, main and master checkouts etc

 So, now pro3-1 is deployed in heroku, but it is more difficult to use because it is a terminal app.
-Because of this i have created more alternatives on the followin plattforms:
+Because of this i have created more alternatives on the following plattforms:

-1. gitpod.io
+1. Gitpod.io
-2. replit.com
+2. Replit.com
-3. pythonanywhere.com
+3. Pythonanywhere.com

-..which have been exposed in the [Deploy Links!](#deploy) section
+..which have been exposed in the [Deploy Links!](#deploy) section (Alternatives 2 to 5)

 ---